![]() |

 Down to Goteberg, up to Lillestrom

-we stopped and rested for the night
+we stopped and rested for the

 riding a wild mouse